Fixed Mortgage Rate | Understand Your Mortgage Options

 Choose your fixed period

 Select how long you want your rate locked in.
 Common options are 2, 3, 5, or 10 years.
-Consider how long you plan to stay in your home and your comfort with rate changes.

 2